CBL2C/Notes/02_CSS/04_Bootstrap.md

 <br>

 ## Responsive Grid
 Grid Layout creates a **12 column wide** grid-based layout system with rows and columns, making it easier to design web pages without having to use floats and positioning for CSS Box Model elements

 ### ```grid```
-A grid layout contains a parent element with one or more child elements:
+A grid layout contains a parent element with one or more child elements.
+Here is a nine-column grid, with three columns per row:
 ```html
 <div class="grid-container">
   <div class="grid-item">1</div>